BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 Reference data should be cached locally in the app, with a provision for periodic updates (weekely, etc?) and for a complete forced refresh.
-The `data_version` parameter returned by the first entry point below should be checked against a stored value: if this parameter value changes, a complete refresh of Reference Data is in order.
+The `data_version` parameter returned by the `/api/mobile/dataVersion` entrypint should be checked against a stored value: if this value changes, a complete refresh of Reference Data is in order.

 Reference data results are returned as JSON objects, mostly structured as 'data frames'.
 The query result columns (fields) occur as attribute names within the JSON object, and the values of each attribute is a vector (JSON array) of values.
 The query records can be constructed by combining the vector values across all attributes in the JSON object.

-Certain Reference Data queries require a user authentication token parameter, and additional filtering parameters are used on some of the queries (see below).
+All Reference Data queries require a user authentication token parameter, and additional filtering parameters are used on some of the queries (see below).